ViralTexts/gtr-clusters/clusters/18360226-sn83035366-FragmentFoundInASkeletonCase.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+amed.
+That eye snail be forever bright.
+When stars and suns are tuna in night.
+Within this hollow cavern bang
+The ready, swift and tuneful tongue,
+if falsehood&#x27;s honey it disdained.
+And where it could not praise was chained.
+If bold in virtue’s cause it spoke.
+Yet gentle concord never broke.
+That silent tongue shall plead for thee
+When time unveils eternity.
+Say, did these fingers delve the mice.
 Or with its envied rubies shine I
 To hew the rack or wear the gem
 Can little now avail to them.